AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/index.rst

 #. **A lnas file**: It contains the information about the mesh.
 #. **HDF time series**: It contains the pressure signals indexed by each of the mesh triangles.
-#. **Static pressure time series**: It contains the pressure signals for probes far away from the building.
+#. **Static reference pressure time series**: It contains the pressure signals for probes far away from the building.
 #. **Parameters file**: It contains the values for adimensionalization as well as other configs parameters, such as zoning information.

 The available use cases for determinating different coefficients using this module are listed below: